dftfeDevelopers/dftfe-benchmarks/accuracyBenchmarks/SiSupercellPostprocess/README.md

       ```
       sys.path.append(<path of DFTFE source code>)
       ```
-   2. Next is to create an instance of "Plotters" class with the parameters described in the "bandsPlotDemo.py", followed by calling the corrosponsing function.
+   2. Next is to create an instance of "Plotters" class with the parameters described in the "bandsPlotDemo.py", followed by calling the corresponding function.

    Please take note of the below points for postprocessing,